 "We now understand it is now being put out of action completely," he said.

-The Syrian Observatory for Human Rights (SOHR), a UK-based monitoring group, said one person was killed in the latest attack, but could not immediately confirm if the victim was a patient at the facility or a member of staff.
+The Syrian Observatory for Human Rights, a UK-based monitoring group, said one person was killed in the latest attack, but could not immediately confirm if the victim was a patient at the facility or a member of staff.

-Our correspondent said there were reports of at least three fatalities.
+Stratford said there were reports of at least three deaths.

 "We spoke to a member of the White Helmets, they said there was around 60 people inside the hospital being treated at the time," he said.